vladkramarov/twitter_stance_on_ukraine/README.md

 ## 2. Training Data
 - Data for training, validating, and testing is located in the [dataset](dataset) folder
 - Code for collecting and labeling training data can be found in [training_data_obtainer](src/training_data_obtainer.py)
+    - Note that snscraper library stopped working on Macs, so Google Colab was used to scrape the tweets
 - Tweets were collected using the following 3 methods:
 - Search by user:
     - E.g. since Donald Trump Junior only critisizes all the help given to Ukraine, his tweets that mention Ukraine are automatically labeled as negative